 “Jimmy McCullough and the McCullough family would like to thank our customers for generations and decades, and all of our business associates in Coney Island,” said his daughter Carol McCullough in an interview with ATZ in September.
 The McCullough family has operated amusements here for four generations and is related to the Tilyous of Steeplechase Park.
 In the 1950s, they had Kiddielands at Surf Avenue and 15th Street as well as Surf Avenue and 8th Street next to the Cyclone.
 The Kiddie Park at 12th Street has been in operation since the 1960s and had ten kiddie rides after a sublease expired on an adjacent property also owned by Thor Equities.

-The McCullough family’s lasting legacy is the four historic wooden carousels that they once operated in Coney Island.
-The rides remain in New York City’s parks: the Prospect Park Carousel, the Central Park Carousel, the Flushing Meadows Carousel, and the B&B Carousell, which will reopen in Coney Island’s new Steeplechase Plaza in 2013.
+The McCullough family’s lasting legacy is the three historic wooden carousels that they once operated in Coney Island.
+The rides remain in New York City’s parks: the Prospect Park Carousel, the Flushing Meadows Carousel, and the B&B Carousell, which will reopen in Coney Island’s new Steeplechase Plaza in 2013.